shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

-- Add table to store online status of users upon user going online to check online status.
+- Add scrollbars for channels and dm user lists
 - Users currently online in chatroom only for chatrooms, UI element can be hidden
-- Add Online/Offline status and Typing events support.
+- Typing events support.
 - Invite to channel by URL system

 ### Later